Penn State vs. Indiana NCAA Football Odds, Plays and Insights | October 2, 2021

 Indiana Stats and Trends

-- Indiana has one win against the spread in four games this season.
+- So far this year Indiana has one win against the spread.

-- Indiana has eclipsed the over/under in 75% of its opportunities this year (three times over four games with a set point total).
+- Indiana's games this season have gone over the total in three out of four opportunities (75%).

-- In games that Indiana piles up over 326.8 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Indiana totals over 326.8 yards, the team is 1-2 against the spread and 2-1 overall.

 - This year the Hoosiers have turned the ball over seven times, while the Nittany Lions have forced 7 turnovers.